ingtk/kine/README.md

 kine
 ====
-*kine* is a tool and library for AWS kinesis.
-This help you split or merge shards and keep each shard size equality.
+*kine* is a tool and library for Amazon Kinesis Data Streams.
+This helps you split or merge shards and keep each shard size equality.

 ## Usage